VittorioCoseglia/excthiscode/README.md

 # excthiscode

-excthiscod is a Python website & discord bot word pluralization.
+excthiscod is a Python website & discord bot

 ## Installation